 Pittcon Heritage Award

-Lynwood Swanson was selected by the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) and the Chemical Heritage Foundation (CHF) to receive the 2014 Pittcon Heritage Award.
-The award will be presented in Chicago on March 2 during Pittcon 2014.
+Blaine Bowman was selected by the Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (Pittcon) and the Chemical Heritage Foundation (CHF) to receive the 2015 Pittcon Heritage Award.
+The award will be presented in New Orleans on March 8 during Pittcon 2015.

 About the Awardee